Select Language

 During ureteroscopy, a thin viewing tube (ureteroscope) with a lens and light is inserted through the urethra and gently advanced to the bladder or ureter.
 Once the stone is located, your urologist will address it in one of two ways depending on its size:

-• If the stone is small, your urologist will use a scope to remove it from the ureter.
+• If the urinary stone is small, your urologist will use a scope to remove it from the ureter.
 The scope has a small basket attached to a wire, which is used to collect the stone.

-• If the stone is larger, your urologist may use a laser beam to break the stone into fragments small enough to be passed through urine.
+• If the urinary stone is larger, your urologist may use a laser beam to break the stone into fragments small enough to be passed through urine.

 Ureteroscopy is usually performed under general anaesthesia, so you will not feel any pain or discomfort during the procedure.